-Dr Nicola Boydell is a THIS Institute Postdoctoral Research Fellow in the Usher Institute, and Centre for Biomedicine, Self and Society, at the University of Edinburgh.
-A social scientist with training in medical sociology and public health research, to date Nicola’s work has focused on exploring social and cultural dimensions of sexual and reproductive health.
-Nicola’s areas of expertise include: qualitative methods and analysis; participatory research methods; healthcare improvement and health services research; and collaboration with health, community and policy professionals.
+Dr Nicola Boydell is currently a THIS Institute Postdoctoral Research Fellow in the Usher Institute, and Centre for Biomedicine, Self and Society, at the University of Edinburgh.
+A social scientist working at the intersections of medical sociology, critical public health and healthcare improvement research, Nicola’s programme of engaged research seeks to expand and advance understandings of what works, in what contexts and why, in designing and improving sexual and reproductive health services.
+It does this explicitly through engagement with, and involvement of, patients, service users and other stakeholders using qualitative and collaborative approaches to research.
+Nicola’s areas of expertise include: qualitative methods and analysis; engaged and participatory research methods; healthcare improvement and health services research; and collaboration with clinical and community health practitioners.

 Nicola’s research interests include: social aspects of health and illness, particularly sexual and reproductive health; the application of participatory research methods; engaging and involving communities in health research; and applied, policy relevant, healthcare improvement research.